Search

 Every time you need to migrate over (if not, what a pity for all the content and hard work!).
 I have had my website since 2007 (many iterations since then), and I enjoy the process and owning everything myself.

 And isn’t going on someone else’s website like exploring their unique personality?
-I love that most when I read on someone else website, and not the same template as the other hundreds of Substacks.
-This is just my opinion.
+I love that most when I read on someone else’s website, and not the same template as the other hundreds of Substacks.

-But I’m hoping people realize this and build their websites again.
-Sure, it’s also hard work, but it will pay off, and the migration and optimization on other platforms also take time.
+But I’m hoping people realize this and build their own websites again.
+Sure, it’s also hard work, but it will pay off, and migration and optimization across other platforms take time.

 # Why Platform Then?
 And how to Write